sui-foundation/sips/sips/sip-6.md

 ## Reference Implementation

-We have created a fork of the Sui repo<sup>[6](https://github.com/AftermathFinance/sui-with-store)</sup> to implement these specifications; the relevant changes are detailed below:
+We have created a fork of the Sui repo to implement these specifications; the relevant changes are detailed below:

 ### i.
 Changes to `StakedSui`